Download This Sample

-The first Thanksgiving feast in the New World can be traced back to the 1621 autumn harvest celebration by European pilgrims and the Wampanoag Indians at Plymouth colony, Massachusetts.
+The most widely known Thanksgiving feast in the New World can be traced back to the 1621 autumn harvest celebration by European pilgrims and the Wampanoag Indians at Plymouth colony, Massachusetts.
 Since then, traditional feasting became a vital part of Thanksgiving.

 See the fact file below for more information on the Thanksgiving Feast or alternatively, you can download our 20-page Thanksgiving Feast worksheet pack to utilise within the classroom or home environment.